jallen89/theia-cdm-samples/readme.md

       in the property map `flags ":"O_WRONLY|O_CREAT|O_TRUNC"`.
     * New Events Supported: `EVENT_CORRELATE`, `EVENT_EXIT`

+* __UI Events__:
+    * Current support for providing UI information in CDM data is best effort, and focus soley on mouse click (no keyboard support).
+It has been tested on both Firefox and Nautilus (Linux's file manager).
+    * UI information will be provide in properties map of the receive event record which corresponds to the receiving of the X11 button release event.
+    * Currently we provide the following information of the UI element that is clicked (using the corresponding keys in the properties map):
+      * app.name: name of the application which contains the UI clicked
+      * name: descriptive name of the clicked UI, for links in browser, that's the anchor text, for buttons on web form, that's usually the words on the button.
+Other example include the name of the file/folder icon clicked in Nautilus
+      * role: the role of the clicked UI (according to Linux accessibility standards).
+Examples include links, push buttons, icons
+      * url: this applies to links in a browser only, and it's the target URL of the clicked link
+      * window: this is the name of the window that contains the clicked UI, hopefully can provide some more context for the click
+      * src_url: this also applies a browser only, and it's the URL displayed in the address bar when a link is clicked (i.e. the URL of the page in which the click happens)
+      * time: this is for internal use, signifies the time (in ms) when the UI event is RECEIVED (but not processed), which helps us sync up events

  * __Misc__:
     * `TCCDM_DATUM` records will now explicitly state the record's type.